Samanimkr/railvision-test/README.md

 ## How to run
+1. Create a webhook on http://webhook.site and copy the URL into the `WEBHOOK_URL` env variable inside the server folder
-1. In the terminal run this command:
+2. In the terminal run this command:
 ```commandline
  docker compose up --build "thermometer" --build "server" --build "db" --attach server --attach thermometer
 ```

-2. Then once everything is running use the `POST /create` endpoint on the server to create a thermometer
+3. Then once everything is running use the `POST /create` endpoint on the server to create a thermometer

 ---
 # Server